alshedivat/al-folio/_posts/2024-01-20-python-lists.md

 [Animal(possum, 2.5), Animal(lion, 200), Animal(sea lion, 200), Animal(whale, 100000)]
 ```

-When comparing tuples, Python will first compare the first element.
-Only if it is equal between the two tuples, it will compare the second element.
+When comparing tuples, Python first compares the initial elements.
+If they are equal, it then compares the second one, and so on.

 # Unpacking